openstack/nova/doc/source/nova.concepts.rst

 VLAN DHCP Mode
 ~~~~~~~~~~~~~~

 This is the default networking mode and supports the most features.
 For multiple machine installation, it requires a switch that supports host-managed vlan tagging.
 In this mode, nova will create a vlan and bridge for each project.
 The project gets a range of private ips that are only accessible from inside the vlan.
 In order for a user to access the instances in their project, a special vpn instance (code named :ref:`cloudpipe <cloudpipe>`) needs to be created.
-Nova generates a certificate and key for the userto access the vpn and starts the vpn automatically.
+Nova generates a certificate and key for the user to access the vpn and starts the vpn automatically.
 More information on cloudpipe can be found :ref:`here <cloudpipe>`.

 The following diagram illustrates how the communication that occurs between the vlan (the dashed box) and the public internet (represented by the two clouds)